nuxt/docs/en/api/configuration-plugins.md

 ---
-title: "API: The env Property"
+title: "API: The plugins Property"
 description: Documentation is coming soon.
 ---

-# The env Property
+# The plugins Property

 > Documentation is coming soon